quixio/quix-streams/docs/streamingdataframe.md

 ## Performing Operations with StreamingSeries

-You can do almost any basic operations or comparisons with columns, assuming validity:
+You can do almost any basic operations or comparisons with columns, assuming typical validity of the given operations:

+> ***NOTE***: No type-checking is conducted here; it is expected you know your data's field types!

 ```python
 sdf["field_a"] + sdf["field_b"]